 If you're hoping to get pregnant, you can use the cervical mucus method to determine the best days to have sex.
-Similarly, if you're hoping to avoid pregnancy, you can use the cervical mucus method to determine which days to avoid unprotected sex.
+If you want to avoid pregnancy, the cervical mucus method can help you figure out which days to avoid unprotected sex.

 Using the cervical mucus method for birth control requires motivation and diligence.
 If you don't want to conceive, you and your partner must avoid having sex or use a barrier method of contraception during your fertile days each month.

-The cervical mucus method can be used as a way to identify fertile times to help you gauge the best days to have or avoid unprotected sex.
+The cervical mucus method is a way to identify fertile times to help you gauge the best days to have or avoid unprotected sex.
 Tracking your cervical mucus for either fertility or contraception is inexpensive and doesn't have any side effects.
 Some women choose to use the cervical mucus method for religious reasons.

-The cervical mucus method is sometimes combined with another method of natural family planning, such as tracking basal body temperature.
-This is sometimes referred to as the symptothermal method.
+The cervical mucus method is sometimes combined with another fertility awareness method, such as tracking basal body temperature.
+You might also use an electronic fertility monitor to measure hormone levels in your urine, which can tell you which days you're fertile.
+This combination of approaches is sometimes referred to as the symptothermal or symptohormonal method.

 Using the cervical mucus method to promote fertility doesn't pose any risks.